open-telemetry/opentelemetry-java-instrumentation/dd-trace/README.md

 The method above is now instrumented.
 As you can see, the tracer is retrieved from a global registry, called `GlobalTracer`.

 The last thing you have to do is providing a configured tracer.
-This can be easily done by using the `TracerFactory`. in the bootstrap method (like the `main`).
+This can be easily done by using the `TracerFactory` or manually in the bootstrap method (like the `main`).

 ```java